 Because it’s summer.
 And that’s the way it’s done.

-This juice was inspired by a trip to Ecopolitan, a raw vegan restaurant in Minneapolis that has since closed its doors.
+This vegetable juice recipe was inspired by a trip to Ecopolitan, a raw vegan restaurant in Minneapolis that has since closed its doors.

 They served a savory beverage called Grandma’s Garden juice, which was tomato-based with a kick of garlic.

 My take on Grandma’s Garden juice is filled with the kinds of things that load up the farmer’s market stalls in the summer months – tomatoes, bell pepper, cucumbers, celery, and even a clove of garlic if you’re feeling like an extra hit of savory goodness.